-While most CrossFitters and athletes do not need to consider meal timing or anabolic windows, consuming carbohydrates after exercise may help endurance athletes if they have another training session later in the day.
+While most athletes do not need to consider meal timing or anabolic windows, consuming carbohydrates after exercise may help endurance athletes if they have another training session later in the day.

 The body needs to replenish lost nutrients before yet another calorie deficit so the muscles can recover faster.
 After a workout, an immediate supply of carbohydrates helps maximize glycogen stores, which can improve performance and recovery.